It's different, but there are lots of quaint, cozy places

 I’d swap Littleton for Laconia.

-Eastern Oregon is comfy as FUCK!
+Eastern Oregon is comfy as FRICK!

 Endless canyons, prairie and rocks with small cozy cowboy/redneck towns interlaced every couple of dozen miles.
 People were friendly as hell despite their living standards which in some places bordered on Somalia level but I never felt unsafe.